uktrade/update-supply-chain-information/README.md

 in accordance with the general process described in [How to get data into a table in Data Workspace](https://readme.trade.gov.uk/docs/howtos/data-workspace-pipeline.html).

-The DAGS implemented for this project follow the pattern set by other DAGs that consume Activity Stream data in the Data Flow application, which can be found [in Data Flow's GitHub repository](https://github.com/uktrade/data-flow/blob/master/dataflow/dags/activity_stream_pipelines.py).
+The DAGS implemented for this project follow the pattern set by other DAGs in the Data Flow application that consume Activity Stream data, which can be found [in Data Flow's GitHub repository](https://github.com/uktrade/data-flow/blob/master/dataflow/dags/activity_stream_pipelines.py).
 Each DAG stores the data it retrieves in a Data Workspace table corresponding to the type of the model retrieved.